 With out of bounds lurking to the left, No. 2 provides golfers a risk-reward shot early in their round.
 A bad swing and they risk the road.
 A good swing and they're rewarded a nice look at birdie on the flattest green Beverly Park has to offer.

 With East Tennessee gorse bushes scattered along the left side of the hole, any thoughts one may have had of worm burnering a shot in from left to right are out the window.
 A wide green protected by a false front on the right side suggests the miss here is short left.

-Our Mona Lisa.
-The 6th is the longest hole at Beverly Park GC and local knowledge will tell golfers the hole plays a full club uphill.
+Our longest hole at Beverly Park GC, and local knowledge will tell golfers the hole plays a full club uphill.
 There's a lateral water hazard left and the stunning silo view can also be a distraction for those players in search of the perfect Instagram photo.
 The good news is there's no filter needed.
-This golf hole has it all.

 The 8th presents golfers with the grandest elevation change on the course.
 Don't let the yardage fool you.
 At the top of the hill sits its protector - the smallest green in Knox County.
-A minimalist green depth design demands precision from golfers if they wish to hit the green in regulation.
 If a golfer misses the green and still has hopes for par, we suggest missing short.

 When golfers arrive at the 9th tee we feel as if they should be rewarded.
 The reward?
 The best view in all of Fountain City.
 After a few pictures golfers will need to snap back into focus and pay close attention to the hole location.
 The pin position on this narrow, long green could alter club selection.
 A front left pin is go-go green light while anything back left or right will require a more conservative approach.